 Usually, housing facilities at tourist destinations are inappropriate: Small, barren cages and enclosures without consideration for the animals` needs.
-Still, wild animals retain their innate wild behaviour and instincts which potentially poses a risk to humans.
-Therefore, animals are subdued and trained using cruel methods, may have their claws and teeth removed, be chained or drugged to suppress their natural behaviour.
+Still, wild animals retain their innate wild behavior and instincts which potentially poses a risk to humans.
+Therefore, animals are subdued and trained using cruel methods, may have their claws and teeth removed, be chained or drugged to suppress their natural behavior.

 - Do your own research: Check the places and facilities you want to visit thoroughly.